You are currently viewing Using CSS Filters to Transform Images

 }

-• Image galleries – hover effects for stylish previews.
+• Image galleries – effects on hovering for stylish previews

-• Hero banners – applying blur + brightness for text readability.
+• Hero banners – using blur and brightness for better legibility

-• Accessibility modes – invert or reduce brightness for dark/light themes.
+• Accessibility modes – using filters such as invert or reduce brightness for light/dark themes.

 Conclusion